 One could also stay at Big Sky town itself or Bozeman, the capitol of Montana, which is a 40 minute or less drive.
-But since Bozeman is on the other side of Big Sky, it wasn’t practical for us and Big Sky was too expensive.
+But since Bozeman is on the other side of Big Sky, it wasn’t practical for us and eventually skiing at Big Sky was too expensive.

 Like other resorts, the closest parking lot is paid.
 There is a huge free lot, the closer section of the free lot is reserved for Gold pass members.

 There is a free shuttle, but it is open air.
 Meaning that it is a truck that pulls a wagon.
 They are supposedly timed to be spaced evenly, but how it always goes, they get bunched out.

 The truck will stop when they see you to board.
 To disembark, simply wave when the truck approaches the section of the lot (separated by letters) your car is parked.

 As the name implies, Big Sky is Big.
 There are so many lifts and each lift has a pass scanner.
 Like the other resorts, you can leave your pass in your pocket as it is automatic.

 For Ikon pass holders, such as ourselves, you can go straight to the lift with no problem.